ubaidurrehmanasghar/Movie-Analysis-using-DuckDB-SQL/README.md

 ## Features
 - SQL-based database management using DuckDB.
-- Analytics queries for insights, such as top-rated movies and genre statistics.
 - Lightweight and efficient design, perfect for local analytics.

 ## Project Structure